-Annual Reports of the Department for Child Welfare state the reason why children were sent to Koorana: "The major referring problem is that the child's behaviour is such that he is unable to progress as well as his ability would allow in a normal school setting.
+The annual reports of child welfare authorities (Signposts 2004, pp.273-276) explain why children were sent to Koorana: 'The major referring problem is that the child's behaviour is such that he is unable to progress as well as his ability would allow in a normal school setting.
 Other relevant issues may be that his behaviour is excessively interfering with the progress of other children in his class, and that his formal learning is much below what could be expected.'

-Cite this: http://www.findandconnect.gov.au/guide/wa/WE00120
+Cite this: https://www.findandconnect.gov.au/guide/wa/WE00120

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License